-Vote in person: If you are a Registered Shareholder and would like to attend the Meeting and vote your Common Shares in person, check in with a Computershare Trust Company of Canada representative when you arrive at the Meeting.
+Vote in person: If you are a registered Shareholder and would like to attend the Meeting and vote your Common Shares in person, check in with a Computershare representative when you arrive at the Meeting.
 Do not fill out the proxy form because you will be casting your vote at the Meeting.